Criminology 3903 Hell and Damnation: Apocalypse Criminology. winter term 2025-26. MWF 12.30 --> 1.20 MMH202 weblog gradesheet

 Synopsis: We live in a time of crisis, exacerbated and made intractable by social, economic, and political problems, all with effects on personal liberty and social control.
 This course looks at the unique crime problems created by that crisis, and the consequent effect of crime control.

-Overall, these problems include economic mass migration due to famine; globalization and the movement of capital to offshore zones; the plutocratic greed of the one percent, the fading of the middle class and a growing precariat.
-Couple that with climate change migration brought on by fossil fuel, refugees of toxic colonialism and environmental racism, and there is a recipe for dislocation.
-As a consequence, perhaps, terrorism and counter-terrorism increases, exacerbated by political civil unrest and its suppression by an expanding surveillance state.
-Activism of the dispossessed, and cyber counter-activism, the effect of living in stranger-economies, and pandemics and the effect of disinformation all feed the entropy.
-These and other portents are part of a gathering storm of global crisis and discontent with profound implications for both the practice and the study of deviance and criminal justice.
+Overall, these problems include pandemics, economic mass migration due to famine; globalization and the movement of capital to offshore zones; the plutocratic greed of the one percent, the fading of the middle class and a growing precariat.
+Couple that with climate change migration brought on by toxic colonialism and environmental racism, and there is a recipe for dislocation.
+As a consequence, terrorism and counter-terrorism increases, a rise in political unrest and its suppression by an expanding surveillance state.
+Activism of the dispossessed, and cyber counter-activism, the effect of living in stranger-economies, and the effect of disinformation all feed the entropy.
+These and other portents are part of a gathering storm of global crisis and discontent with profound implications for both the practice and the study of deviance and control.
+However, it is not all negative, although macro-centrifugal forces set the stage for micro acts of resistance and social movements such as homesteading and survivalism, online communities, social protests, and so on.
 Image: Adbusters 2024

 COURSE MODULES: